RubenLaranjo/PLC_Programing/Scene_2/readme.txt

 Basic PLC Project – TIA Portal V17 + PLCSIM V17 + Factory I/O
-This is a simple project created in TIA Portal V17 with PLCSIM V17, using the first scene of Factory I/O.
+This is a simple project created in TIA Portal V17 with PLCSIM V17, using the secound scene of Factory I/O.

 📌 Objective
 The entry conveyor is always active.